Dr. med. Dirk Manski

 Urosepsis:

 Retrograde pyelography can induce fulminant urosepsis in patients with infected hydronephrosis.
-The aspiration of urine from the renal pelvis prior to application of the contrast media allows a urine culture and reduces the risk of bacteriemia.
-Contrast media should be applied as sparingly as possible, an orienting imaging of the renal pelvis is sufficient for the correct positioning of a ureteral splint.
+The aspiration of urine from the renal pelvis prior to application of the contrast medium allows a urine culture and reduces the risk of bacteriemia. contrast medium should be applied as sparingly as possible, an orienting imaging of the renal pelvis is sufficient for the correct positioning of a ureteral splint.
 The diagnostic workup of the etiology of the obstruction must be postponed to a later date.

-The retrograde administration of iodine-containing contrast media is possible in patients with chronic kidney disease, iodine intolerance or contrast media allergy.
+The retrograde administration of iodine-containing contrast medium is possible in patients with chronic kidney disease, iodine intolerance or contrast medium allergy.
 Allergic reactions to the contrast agent are unusual.
 The risk factor is the injection under pressure with extravasation (Blackwell et al., 2017) (Weese et al., 1993).
 Comparable to intravenous urography, an emergency kit should be ready to treat anaphylaxis.

 Index: 1–9 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z